aguerrero232/pokemon-info-api/README.md

 * ***/pokemon/gen/`:GenId`***
     * gets all pokemon in a ***specific generation***
     * `:GenId` is the generation number of the pokemon generation you wish to receive
-        * returns a list of json pokemon object

 ## Sample Endpoints